Unity-Technologies/com.unity.multiplayer.docs/docs/advanced-topics/transports.md

 #### NetworkVariable considerations

-This should work as expected as the host will always be both the server and the owner of anything spawned.
-This means write permissions, whether server or owner, should not be an issue.
+NetworkVariables should work as expected because the host will always be both the server and the owner of anything spawned.
+This means that write permissions, whether server or owner, should not be an issue.

 #### Distributed authority considerations